 When To Use Ice and/or Milk In Your Smoothie

-The general formula for making a smoothie with a god texture is to blend liquid and solids together.
+The general formula for making a smoothie with a good texture is to blend liquid and solids together.
 The more solids, the thicker the texture.
 Here’s the catch: for a thicker texture, the solids need to be frozen.

 Think of a banana.
 It’s a solid.
-However, when room temperature, it will become a liquid in your smoothie.
+However, when it’s at room temperature, it will become a liquid in your smoothie.
 When it’s a frozen, it will become an ice substitute and a creamy delicious addition to your smoothie.

 You should use ice in your smoothie when you want to make the drink colder, add thickness, or improve texture.